Stade de Reims

 Stade de Reims (/fr/) is a French professional football club based in Reims.
-The club was formed in 1931 and plays in Ligue 2, the Second tier of football in France.
+The club was formed in 1931 and plays in Ligue 2, the second tier of football in France.
 Reims plays home matches at the Stade Auguste Delaune.

 Reims is one of the most successful clubs in French football history having won six Ligue 1 titles, two Coupe de France trophies, and five Trophée des champions titles.
 The club has also performed well on European level having finished as runners-up in the 1956 and 1959 editions of the European Cup, and winning the Latin Cup and Coppa delle Alpi in 1953 and 1977, respectively.
 However, since the 1980s, Reims have struggled to get back to their zenith.
 The club hovered between Ligue 2 and the Championnat National for over thirty years after their relegation from the top flight in 1979.
 In 2012, they were promoted back to Ligue 1, were relegated again in 2016, but returned two years later.

-Reims is viewed as a legendary club within French football circles, not only due to its domestic and European accolades, but its contribution towards the France national team through the 1940s and 1950s.
+Reims is viewed as a legendary club within French football circles, not only due to its domestic accolades, but its contribution towards the France national team through the 1940s and 1950s.
 They were largely responsible for the first Golden Generation of French football with Reims players Roger Marche, Raymond Kopa, Just Fontaine, Jean Vincent, Robert Jonquet, Armand Penverne, Dominique Colonna, and Roger Piantoni in the team that reached the semi-finals at the 1958 FIFA World Cup (third place).